markholloway/markholloway.github.io/_posts/2018-12-22-twilio-sms-curl.md

     -u "ABCD1234:EFGH5678"

 ```
-Paste the above script in a `BASH` shell to send the text.
-Twilio should respond with `XML` headers and include a `2xx` response code for successful delivery.
-If the message did not go through check [`here`](https://www.twilio.com/docs/usage/your-request-to-twilio) for a descriptive list of `4xx` error codes.
+Paste the above script in a `BASH` shell to send the `REST API` `POST` request.
+If the text wen through Twilio will respond with a `2xx` response code and details records in `JSON` format.
+If the message failed to send then note the response code and check [`here`](https://www.twilio.com/docs/usage/your-request-to-twilio) for a descriptive of error codes.

-Happy texting!